CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial03.rst

 Compiling
 ''''''''''

-The next steps involve compiling the application.
+The next step involves compiling the application.
 Compiling is the process of converting written code into an executable file that the computer can run.
-In Visual Studio C# select Build - Build Solution
+In Visual Studio C#, select Build - Build Solution

-1. right click on the Hargreaves.csproj,  selsect properties, Debug, start external program, and navigate to HydroDesktop.exe in C:/Hydrodesktop/Binaries/HydroDesktop.exe
+1. Right click on the Hargreaves.csproj,  select properties, Debug, start external program, and navigate to HydroDesktop.exe in **C:/Hydrodesktop/Binaries/HydroDesktop.exe**.

 .. figure:: ./images/Tutorial03/compile.png
    :align: center
 .

-2. Build the solution to check for any errors and alert you to them in the Error List window at the bottom of the screen.
+2. Build the solution to check for any errors.
+If there are any errors, the Error List window at the bottom of the screen will notify you.

 .. index::